oneapi-src/ishmem/docs/_sources/memory_management.rst

 Callable from the **host**.

 **Description:**
-The ``ishmem_malloc`` routine returns the symmetric address of a block of at least **size** bytes, which shall be suitably aligned so that it may be assigned to a pointer to any type of object.
+The ``ishmem_malloc`` routine is a collective operation on the world team that returns the symmetric address of a block of at least **size** bytes, which shall be suitably aligned so that it may be assigned to a pointer to any type of object.
 This space is allocated from the symmetric heap (in contrast to malloc, which allocates from the private heap).
 The memory space is uninitialized.
 When **size** is zero, the ``ishmem_malloc`` routine performs no action and returns a null pointer; otherwise, ``ishmem_malloc`` calls a barrier on exit.